 Are you interested in buying a house in France?
-Chances are that you will have to apply for a mortgage loan and that’s easier said than done because the bureaucracy gods are regulating this sector incredibly well.
+Chances are that you will have to apply for a mortgage loan.
+However, that’s easier said than done.
+It’s worth doing your research on financing a property in France.
+Because the bureaucracy gods are regulating this sector incredibly well.

 The context and basic principles of financing a property in France

 The mortgage loan sector is extremely regulated in France.
 It’s a long-term engagement for the bank and could carry an important risk.
-They analyse 3-4 months of your life, to get engaged for many years.
+They typically analyse at least 3-4 months of your life, to get engaged for many years.

-That’s why it takes so long, and it requires a lot of analysis and documents.
-The decision and controls could need many steps and levels and have to comply with many rules and policies.
+That’s why financing a property in France takes so long.
+And it requires a lot of analysis and documents.
+The decision and controls could need many steps and levels.
+And have to comply with many rules and policies.

 In other words: a bank will finance you if they believe you will stay with them for long time and you will subscribe to additional services like the loan insurance, the house insurance, the credit card, and maybe some investment products.
 The more services or products you are subscribing the better for them.

 How to calculate how much you can borrow